The Worst of the Omicron Wave Could Still Be Coming

 Just weeks into its staggering ascent in the United States, Omicron appears to maybe, maybe, be taking its leave of a few big urban centers up and down the East Coast.
 Documented coronavirus infections seem to be leveling off, even falling, in cities such as Boston, New York, and Washington, D.C.—a possible preview of what the country’s been waiting on tenterhooks for: the beginning of the end of the Omicron wave.

 The pattern fits with what recent models predict.
 National case counts will hit a maximum this month, maybe a touch later.
 (Some think that the peak is already behind us.)
 It’s all a bit squishy still, but epidemiologists such as Justin Lessler of the University of North Carolina at Chapel Hill are “pretty confident” that the American apex is nigh.
 Peak could then give way to plunge, as it did in South Africa.
-It’s tempting, then, to imagine Omicron loosening its vice grip on the United States just as quickly as it latched on.
+It’s tempting, then, to imagine Omicron loosening its vise grip on the United States just as quickly as it latched on.
 February will be better; March, rosier still.
 Americans will get something like a Hot Post-Omi Spring.

 A symmetrical, V-shaped rise and fall is a very nice and neat story.
 It is also probably wrong.